Keystone 3 Pro

 The Air-Gapped Approach

 The Keystone 3 Pro has no data port — the USB-C connector is for charging only and is physically incapable of data transfer.
+The data lines are not connected to the processor; this is verified by the open-source hardware schematics published on GitHub.
 There is no Bluetooth, no WiFi, no NFC.
-The only way to send transaction data to the device is via QR code, displayed on your phone and scanned by the Keystone's camera.
-The signed transaction is displayed as a QR code on the Keystone's screen and scanned by your phone.
+The only way to send transaction data to the device is via QR code, displayed on your phone and scanned by the Keystone's built-in camera.
+The signed transaction is displayed as a QR code on the Keystone's 4-inch touchscreen and scanned by your phone's camera.

 While Ledger and Trezor use a single secure element, the Keystone 3 Pro uses three independent secure element chips from different manufacturers.
-Each handles different aspects of key management.
-If one chip had a vulnerability, the other two would still protect your keys.
+The primary chip (Microchip ATECC608A) handles key generation and storage.
+The second chip manages authentication and firmware integrity verification.
+The third handles encryption of data at rest.
+If one chip had a hardware vulnerability — discovered via side-channel analysis or fault injection — the other two still protect your keys through independent cryptographic boundaries.

 This defense-in-depth approach is unique in the hardware wallet market.
-The trade-off is CC EAL5+ certification (vs EAL6+ on Ledger/Trezor) — the triple-chip architecture doesn't fit the single-chip certification model.
-Whether three EAL5+ chips are more secure than one EAL6+ chip is debated, but the redundancy argument is compelling.
+The trade-off is CC EAL5+ certification (vs EAL6+ on Ledger/Trezor) — the triple-chip architecture does not fit the single-chip certification model that Common Criteria evaluates.
+Whether three EAL5+ chips provide more practical security than one EAL6+ chip is debated in the security community, but the redundancy argument is compelling: single points of failure are the enemy of security engineering.

 Full Specifications